-6.2.1.2 Fabrication and Assembly of Glulam Timber Girder Bridge Test Specimen
+4.3.1.2 Fabrication and Assembly of Glulam Timber Girder Bridge Test Specimen

-The entire test bridge was fabricated by the manufacturer then shipped as one piece to the Lohr Structures Laboratory.
+The entire test bridge was fabricated by a manufacturer then shipped as one piece to the Lohr Structures Laboratory.
 The following sections discuss the fabrication, assembly, and transportation of the test specimen.